vlvovch/Thermal-FIST/docs/quickstart.md

 This will build the libraries in `build/lib`, the QtThermalFIST GUI in `build/bin`, and a couple of sample macros in `build/bin/examples`.

-Please see also the commands listed in the [**.travis.yml**](../.travis.yml) file for another example of building and running the package under a Linux system.
+Please see also the commands listed in the [**.github/workflows/build_and_test.yml**](../.github/workflows/build_and_test.yml) file for another example of building and running the package under various systems.

 ### QtThermalFIST